Tom's Guide Verdict

 - Wi-Fi only in the U.S. right now; cellular models coming in 2022

-The Galaxy Tab S8 Ultra is available to purchase from Samsung’s website (opens in new tab) for a starting price of $1,099, though you can get a discount by trading in a qualifying device.
+The Galaxy Tab S8 Ultra is available to purchase from Samsung’s website for a starting price of $1,099, though you can get a discount by trading in a qualifying device (or checking our Samsung promo codes page).
 This configuration has 8GB of RAM and 128GB of storage and comes in graphite.
 Configurations featuring 12GB of RAM / 256GB of storage and 16GB of memory / 512GB of space are currently sold out.

 As with the Galaxy Tab S8, Samsung is only selling Wi-Fi models of the Tab S8 Ultra.
 It will offer the tablet with cellular connectivity through AT&T and T-Mobile sometime later this year.